 In graduate music lecture classes, one semester hour of credit equals one hour of class instruction and at least two hours of work outside of class for 15 weeks.
 Additionally, in graduate music recitals, two semester hours of credit equals one hour of applied instruction and at least two hours of work outside of class for 15 weeks.
-Likewise, in applied graduate music classes, two semester hours of credit equals one hour of applied instruction and at least two hours of work outside of class for 15 weeks.
+Likewise, in applied graduate music classes, two semester hours of credit equals one hour of applied instruction and at least two hours of credit equals one hour of applied instruction and at least two hours of credit equals one hour of applied instruction and at least two hours of work outside of class for 15 weeks.